The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: K1 dry scalp · Elevated TEWL · Compromised barrier · Scalp dehydration

 The TEWL clinical context: TEWL is the primary clinical indicator of scalp barrier damage — measuring the amount of water diffusing through the stratum corneum to the skin surface per unit of time.[12]
-Research published in the International Journal of Trichology (2024) found that frequent washing with harsh formulas significantly increases scalp TEWL — meaning each wash with the wrong formula measurably worsens the barrier the client is trying to repair.[9]
-The Dry Scalp Wash's botanical surfactant system and pH-balanced formula do not increase TEWL — making every wash a neutral or positive intervention rather than a compounding damage event.
+Research published in the International Journal of Trichology (2024) found a significant relationship between hair wash frequency and scalp TEWL.[9]
+For a barrier-compromised scalp, that makes both the formula and the frequency clinical variables rather than preferences.

-For dry scalp clients, the cleanser selection is arguably the most critical protocol decision — because the barrier damage driving their condition is being worsened daily by the wrong home cleanser.
+For dry scalp clients, the cleanser selection is arguably the most important protocol decision — because the barrier damage driving their condition is being reinforced daily by the wrong home cleanser.
 Switching to the Dry Scalp Wash is the first structural intervention, before any tonic or cream is applied.

 K1 dry scalp type Elevated TEWL Barrier-compromised scalp Scalp dehydration Non-Malassezia flaking